ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/abilities.md

     2. Change the **Text** field to `Shift`, to stand for Left Shift.

-    3. Check the **ShowAbilityName** property, so that "Dodge" will display over the button.
+    3. Check the **ShowAbilityName** property, so that "Dance" will display over the button.

     What is really the key here is the **Binding** property--this connects whatever ability is currently connected to that binding to the Ability Display.